 With the aim of fostering connections from day one, the Graduate School of Communication and Design at Universidad ORT Uruguay a welcome event for the class of 2026.

-The event combined individual reflection, collaborative work, and activities designed to support the start of the academic journey.
+The event combined individual reflection, collaborative work, and activities designed to support students as they begin their academic journey.

 An approach focused on self-leadership